 PHYTOCHEMICAL ANALYSIS, ANTIOXIDANT ACTIVITY AND GROWTH INHIBITORY EFFECTS OF EXTRACTS FROM ANNONA SENEGALENSIS, WALTHLERIA INDICA AND ANTHOCLEISTA VOGELIIAbstract

 Antioxidant potential, phytochemical and growth inhibitory characteristics of Anthocleista vogelii stem bark (AVSB) and root (AVRT), Annona senegalensis stem bark (ANSB) and Waltheria indica leaf (WILV) aqueous extracts were evaluated.
-Phytochemical analysis showed the presence of flavonoids, tannins, saponins, sterols, alkaloids and terpenes.
+Phytochemical analysis showed the presence of flavonoids, tannins, saponins, sterols, alkaloids, and terpenes.
 Fourier Transform Infra-Red (FT-IR) analyses indicated the presence of O-H, C-H, C=O, C=C, N-H and C-O bonds.
-AVSB, AVRT, ANSB and WILV significantly (P<0.001) and dose-dependently (1-32 mg/mL) inhibited Sorghum bicolor seed radicle growth over a period of 24-72 h compared with the control seeds.
-This result indicated the propensity of Anthocleista vogelii (stem bark and root), Annona senegalensis (stem bark) and Waltheria indica (leaf) extracts to inhibit the proliferation of fast growing cells.
+AVSB, AVRT, ANSB, and WILV significantly (P<0.001) and dose-dependently (1-32 mg/mL) inhibited Sorghum bicolor seed radicle growth throughout 24-72 h compared with the control seeds.
+This result indicated the propensity of Anthocleista vogelii (stem bark and root), Annona senegalensis (stem bark) and Waltheria indica (leaf) extracts to inhibit the proliferation of fast-growing cells.
 The presence of the phytochemicals and the inhibitory activity of the extracts provided a preliminary indication of their cytotoxicity and potential for the management of cancer.

 I. L. Fayum, C. I. Buba, J. Atogwe, D. C. Okeoma and S. E. Okhale *